Did you know that roughly 40% of food produced in America is thrown away?*

 - Developing ways to better manage institutional food waste.

-The School Cafeteria Discards Assessment Project (SCrAP) was developed by the Environmental Research and Education Foundation (EREF) - in collaboration with the School Nutrition Foundation and World Wildlife Fund - to quantify both food waste and related wastes (eg. recyclables, to landfill) generated in cafeterias at K-12 schools nationally.
+The School Cafeteria Discards Assessment Project (SCrAP) was developed by the Environmental Research and Education Foundation (EREF) - in collaboration with the School Nutrition Foundation, World Wildlife Fund and Keep America Beautiful - to quantify both food waste and related wastes (eg. recyclables, to landfill) generated in cafeterias at K-12 schools nationally.
 The project aims to gather information regarding the quantity of waste generated in school cafeterias and obtain an understanding of how this waste is managed both at the school and after it is hauled away.

 Would you be willing to help?
 We are looking for trendsetters who want to make the environment cleaner and greener while at the same time educating students.
 Your participation will help guide policy and future initiatives to minimize waste generation and maximize sustainability for schools across the nation.
 Specifically, we need elementary, middle, high schools and combined schools (eg. private, charter) to participate in the program.